Dr Archibald Campbell Clark

-In the far top corner of the graveyard lies the largest memorial stone, where the first Superintendant rests, Dr Campbell Clark.
+In the far top corner of the graveyard lies the largest memorial stone where the first Superintendent rests,

-He was born at Tarbert, Loch Fyne, the son of Donald Clark, a merchant, and his wife Margaret Campbell.
-His father died when he was young and they then moved to Lochgilhead.
+Archibald Campbell Clark was born at Tarbert, Loch Fyne, the son of Donald Clark, a merchant and his wife Margaret Campbell.
+His father died when he was young and they then moved to Lochgilphead.
 He was educated there at the Free Church School.
-From around 1867 he assisted at the local asylum, where he learnt an empathy for the patients and a need to learn more about how the brain worked.
+From around 1867, he assisted at the local asylum, where he learnt an empathy for the patients and a need to learn more about how the brain functioned.

 He was assistant medical officer at the Melrose Asylum before joining the Edinburgh Asylum under Dr Thomas Clouston.
 He was twice married and had two sons and one daughter.

-Around 1890 he became Medical Superintendent of the Glasgow District Asylum at Bothwell.
-In 1895 he was appointed Chief Medical Superintendent of the newly completed Lanark Asylum, Hartwood Hospital, with over 2500 patients it was later the largest asylum in Europe.
+Around 1890, he became Medical Superintendent of the Glasgow District Asylum at Bothwell.
+In 1895, he was appointed Chief Medical Superintendent of the newly completed Lanark Asylum, Hartwood Hospital; with over 2,500 patients, it was to become the largest asylum in Europe.

-Controversially by today's standards (but acceptable at the time) Hartwood employed electroconvulsive therapy and was the first place in Scotland to perform a lobotomy in attempts to control behaviour.
+Controversially by today's standards (but acceptable at the time), Hartwood employed electroconvulsive therapy and was the first place in Scotland to perform a lobotomy in an attempt to control behaviour.

 - Handbook for Instruction of Asylum Attendants (1885)